-A numerical study shows the very good behaviour of the test.
+A numerical study shows the good behaviour of the test.
 We apply this approach on two datasets related to biology and insurance.
 The first one is the very well-known Iris dataset.
 While this dataset is very famous there was no simultaneous comparison between the 4-dimensional dependence structures of the three species involved.
-We therefore propose to apply our method to compare the dependence between sepals and petals, thus providing a new analysis.
+We therefore propose to apply the smooth test to compare the dependence between sepals and petals, thus providing a new analysis.
 The second dataset is a large medical insurance database with possibly paired data and concerns claims from three years: 1997, 1998 and 1999.
-We apply our method on several variables from this dataset illustrating the idea of risk pooling and price segmentation.
+We apply the smooth test on several variables from this dataset illustrating the idea of risk pooling and price segmentation.
 All these results can be reproduced using the 'Kcop' package.

-The paper is organized as follows: in Section 2 we introduce the estimators of the copula coefficients and we set up notation.
-Section 3 presents our method in the two-sample case.
-In Section 4, we extend the result to the $K$ ($K>2$) sample case and in Section 5 we proceed with the study of the convergence of the test under alternatives.
-Section 6 establishes the relation between the $K$-sample procedure and a clustering algorithm.
-Section 7 is devoted to the numerical study and Section 8 contains two real-life illustrations.
-Section 9 discusses extensions and connections.
-Section 10 presents the proofs of the main results while the remaining proof and technical materials are deferred to the Supplementary Material.
+The paper is organized as follows: in Section 2 we specify the null hypothesis considered in this paper and we set up the notation.
+Section 3 presents the method in the two-sample case.
+In Section 4 we extend the result to the $K$ ($K>2$) sample case and in Section 5 we proceed with the study of the convergence of the test under alternatives.
+Section 6 is devoted to the numerical study and Section 7 contains real-life illustrations.
+Section 8 discusses extensions and connections.

 All proofs are located in Appendix \ref{appendproofs}.
 The adaptation to the dependent case is straightforward and is summarized in Appendix \ref{appendIndep}, where all results are rewritten in this context.
 A method for automating test parameters is available in Appendix \ref{annexTuning}.
 Additionally, Appendices \ref{appendlegendre} to \ref{appendempirical} contain supplementary materials, including various complements, additional simulations, and comparisons.